 All young people who are receiving care at the sub-acute inpatient level at our treatment center will participate in individual, group, and family therapy.
 Those who can benefit from the inclusion of certain prescription medications in their personalized treatment plan may also receive medication management services throughout their time in our sub-acute inpatient treatment program.

 The therapeutic interventions that are implemented at the sub-acute inpatient level incorporate or are based upon the principles and practices of a variety of therapeutic approaches, including the following:

 • Rational Emotive Behavior Therapy (REBT)

 • Motivational Interviewing

-All children and adolescents who are enrolled in school when they enter treatment at Valley Behavioral Health System will attend school throughout their time in our sub-acute inpatient program, where they will receive expert instruction and support from professionals who have specialized expertise in providing an academic experience to young people in a therapeutic environment.
+All children and adolescents who are enrolled in school when they enter treatment at Valley Behavioral Health System in Fort Smith, Arkansas will attend school throughout their time in our sub-acute inpatient program, where they will receive expert instruction and support from professionals who have specialized expertise in providing an academic experience to young people in a therapeutic environment.

 We will also coordinate our academic services with the young person’s home school to facilitate the transfer of all credits that the child or adolescent earns while he or she is in treatment with us.

-For the majority of our patients and their families, sub-acute inpatient care is just one step along the path of continued healing.
-Whether a young person enters Valley Behavioral Health at the sub-acute inpatient level or transitions into this level of care from our acute inpatient program, we understand that he or she will likely need continued support following his or her time with us.
+For the majority of our patients and their families, the sub-acute inpatient program is just one step along the path of continued healing.
+Whether a young person enters our treatment center at the sub-acute inpatient level or transitions into this level of care from our acute inpatient program, we understand that he or she will likely need continued support following his or her time with us.